Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Preliminaries

 \subsection{Reward design}

-\textbf{DReST reward function.} We now describe the \underline{D}iscounted \underline{Re}ward for \underline{S}ame-Length \underline{T}rajectories (DReST) reward function \cite{thornley_towards_2025}.
-The agent plays out a series of `mini-episodes' $e_1$ to $e_n$ in observationally-equivalent gridworlds.
+\textbf{DReST reward function.} We now describe the \underline{D}iscounted \underline{Re}ward for \underline{S}ame-Length \underline{T}rajectories (DReST) reward function \parencite{thornley_towards_2025}.
+The agent plays out a series of `mini-episodes' $e_1$ to $e_n$ in observationally-equivalent environments.
 The whole series $E$ is called a `meta-episode.'
 In each mini-episode $e_i$, the reward $r(c)$ for collecting a coin of value \(c\) is:

-Here $\lambda$ is some constant strictly between 0 and 1, $a$ is the number of times that the agent's chosen trajectory-length has been chosen prior to mini-episode $e_i$, $k$ is the number of different trajectory-lengths available in the environment, and \(m\) is the maximum total (\(\gamma\)-discounted) value of the coins that the agent can collect conditional on its chosen trajectory-length.\footnote{In some environments, $m$ will be extremely costly to compute.
+Here $\lambda$ is a constant strictly between 0 and 1, $a$ is the number of times that the agent's chosen trajectory-length has been chosen prior to mini-episode $e_i$, $k$ is the number of trajectory-lengths available in the environment, and \(m\) is the maximum total (\(\gamma\)-discounted) value of the coins that the agent can collect conditional on its chosen trajectory-length.\footnote{In some environments, $m$ will be extremely costly to compute.
 However, the DReST reward function technically requires only a rough approximation of $m$ \parencite[section 7.3]{thornley_towards_2025}.
-That suffices to make the agent's distribution over trajectory-lengths non-trivially stochastic, in which case the argument from POST to Neutrality+ applies \parencite[]{thornley_shutdownable_2025}.} All other actions yield a reward of 0.
+That suffices to make the agent's distribution over trajectory-lengths non-trivially stochastic, in which case the argument from POST to Neutrality still applies \parencite[]{thornley_shutdownable_2025}.} All other actions get a reward of 0.

 We refer to \(\frac{c}{m}\) as the `preliminary reward,' $\lambda^{a-\frac{i-1}{k}}$ as the `discount factor,' and $\lambda^{a-\frac{i-1}{k}}\left(\frac{c}{m}\right)$ as the `overall reward.'
-Runs-through-the-gridworld are called `mini-episodes' (and not just `episodes') because overall reward in each mini-episode is affected by the agent's chosen trajectory-lengths in previous mini-episodes.
-We refer to agents trained with the DReST reward function as `DReST agents.'
+Runs through the gridworld are called `mini-episodes' (and not just `episodes') because overall reward in each mini-episode depends on the agent's chosen trajectory-lengths in previous mini-episodes.
+We refer to agents trained with this reward function as `DReST agents.'

-\textcite[Appendix D]{thornley_towards_2025} prove that optimal policies for this DReST reward function are maximally \textsc{useful} and maximally \textsc{neutral}.
-Specifically, they prove:

-\begin{theorem*}[\textcite{thornley_towards_2025}, Theorem 5.1] For all policies $\pi$ and meta-episodes $E$ consisting of more than one mini-episode, if $\pi$ maximizes expected return in $E$ according to the DReST reward function, then $\pi$ is maximally \textsc{useful} and maximally \textsc{neutral}. \end{theorem*}